L'Officiel Hommes

-L'Officiel Hommes is a French luxury fashion and lifestyle magazine for men, adapted from L'Officiel, owned by a French media group "Les Éditions Jalou".
+L'Officiel Hommes is a French luxury fashion and lifestyle magazine for men, adapted from L'Officiel, owned by a Hong Kong company AMTD Idea.
 It has been published in Paris since 2005 and targets men interested in fashion.

 History

-L'Officiel Hommes was introduced in 2005 under publications of "Les Éditions Jalou" after the great success of L'Officiel, first published in 1921.
-Les Editions Jalou has many international versions of L'Officiel and L'Officiel Hommes.
-L'Officiel Hommes is published in several countries, including China, Germany, Italy, Turkey, Korea, Lebanon, Morocco, Poland, Thailand, The Netherlands, Ukraine and Spain.
+L'Officiel Hommes was originally launched in 1977 but ceased publication in 1990.

+It was relaunched in 1996 as L'Officiel Homme, however it was rebranded to L'Optimum in 1998 after a publishing rights dispute.
+L'Optimum was closed In 2017.

+However in 2005 for the third time L'Officiel Hommes returned to publication.

+Many international versions of the magazine also exist, including editions for Belgium, Brazil, China, Italy, Morocco, Singapore, Thailand, Turkey, South Korea, the United States.
+The magazine was also previously published in Germany, Lebanon, Poland, The Netherlands and Spain.

 In January 2005, Editions Jalou launched L'Officiel Hommes, the first magazine to be created by a stylist and not by a journalist.
 Marie-José Susskind-Jalou asked one of the founders of the Colette boutique in Paris, Milan Vukmirovic, to make a bi-annual magazine dedicated 100% to fashion that treats the trends of the season and presents a luxurious showcase for men's fashion.
 Milan Vukmirovic, who helped launch the mother of all concept stores, Colette, in 1997 and took the reins from Jil Sander when she left her label in the early 2000s also the creative director of Trussardi, has added another dimension to fashion.